ashishpradhan92/buildpackspoc/README.md

-# buildpackspoc
+# CNB
-Repository for implementation of BuildPacks POC
+This is the repo for Cloud Native Buildpacks demo.